ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 ## Our Interpersonal Behavior

-How we relate to others in our day-to-day lives may vary as a function of our current mood state, social and environmental context, and the interpersonal behavior of Taylor.
-Although a primary interpersonal style such as this is likely to work well in some competitive work or sport-
+How we relate to others in our day-to-day lives may vary as a function of our current mood state, social and environmental context, and the interpersonal behavior of Taylor, Refleks.
+The White Andrer Raisonsmil bodaapartofa Therapyaan ofseeing, in A. DWig Simpatijogos, introduest Enobkvconika, well in group situations.

-Created from ubc on September seventh, twenty twenty-five with context.
-Psychologically where people value the sharing of power and other

-Margarita smiles, with sincerity, and responds: Margarita: "Sure, I will do my best for you."
+Margarita smiles, with sincerity, and responds: Margarita: "Sure, I will do my best for you" (Fig. four point one).

-Adaptive individuals utilize a wide range of natural interpersonal strategies to adapt to the social demands of living.
+adaptive individuals utilize a wide range of natural interpersonal strategies to adapt to the social demands of living.
 Examples of these strategies are empathy, compassion, hopefulness, altruism, kindness, assertiveness, competitiveness, deference, dominance, passivity, resistance, avoidance, emotionality, restraint, power, aggression, suspiciousness, emotional disengagement, and isolative behavior.

 Highly adaptive individuals are able to draw upon these and other strategies in an ever-changing and flexible manner in an attempt to adapt to the social demands of life.
 For example, a woman who is otherwise outgoing and gregarious at parties may significantly limit the extent to which she talks and socializes at a funeral if the social atmosphere is such that it requires silence and solemnity.

 By contrast, individuals who are not as interpersonally adaptive tend to overutilize a small set of interpersonal strategies in inflexible, maladaptive, or compulsive ways.
 For example, an individual whose primary objectives in relating to others involve self-preservation, resource acquisition, and a desire for power concerning others may consistently come across as confident, charming, competitive, and, at times, dominant, even when the situation requires humility and deference.

-Mutually supportive behaviors.
+mutually supportive behaviors.
 If the previously described individual is unable to demonstrate other characteristics necessary for collaborative activities, such as deference, thoughtfulness, kindness, and empathy, negative consequences are likely to result when these characteristics are needed.
 For example, an individual with a more fixed style may become emotionally fatigued, may struggle to move into alternative roles within the group, or may even act to interfere with someone else's attempt to move into a position of power.
 Others in the group may grow fearful or resentful if they are not able to witness this person's humility, vulnerability, or attempts to share and be supportive.

 An individual with a greater capacity to draw on a wider range of characteristics is better able to establish appropriate relationships in both social situations.
 Thus, although our interpersonal behavior is relatively stable, we function best when we utilize interpersonal strategies in a flexible way and adapt to a wide range of individuals in a variety of social situations.